bongiozzo/musica_mustdie/output/band_theduskfall.md

 # The Duskfall

+Melodic Death Metal from Sweden (Ex-Gates Of Ishtar)

-Дискография
+## Дискография

-"Tears are soulash (promo)" 2000, Melodic Death Metal "Deliverance (promo)" 2001, Melodic Death Metal "Frailty" 2002, Melodic Death Metal
+### "Tears are soulash (promo)" 2000, Melodic Death Metal

+### "Deliverance (promo)" 2001, Melodic Death Metal

+1. Dawnskies
+2. None
+3. Taking Control
+4. Youґre The Light
+5. Tune Of Slaughtered Hearts

+### "Frailty" 2002, Melodic Death Metal

+01. The Light
+02. Age Of Errors
+03. Agoraphobic
+04. Poison The Waters
+05. None
+06. Farewell Song
+07. Frailty
+08. Tune Of Slaughtered Hearts
+09. Just Follow
+10. Deliverance

+Kai Jaakkola - Vocals
+Mikael Sandorf - Lead Guitars
+Kaj Molin - Bass
+Oskar Karlsson - Drums
+Glenn Svensson - Guitars

-"Source" 2003, Melodic Death Metal
+### "Source" 2003, Melodic Death Metal

+1. Case Closed
+2. Striving To Have Nothing
+3. The Grand Scheme
+4. Source
+5. Not A Good Sign
+6. Guidance
+7. Lead Astray
+8. The Destroyer

+### "Lifetime Supply of Guilt" 2005, Melodic Death Metal

+1. Trust Is Overrated
+2. The Shallow End
+3. Break The Pact
+4. A Stubborn Soul
+5. Shoot It In
+6. Going Down Screaming
+7. Hours Are Wasted
+8. Sympathy Has Decreased
+9. Downright Dreadful
+10. Relive Your Fall

-"Lifetime Supply of Guilt" 2005, Melodic Death Metal "The Dying Wonders of the World" 2007, Melodic Death Metal "Where the Tree Stands Dead" 2014, Melodic Death Metal
+### "The Dying Wonders of the World" 2007, Melodic Death Metal

+1. Paradises into Deserts 04:27
+2. The Wheel and the Blacklight 03:48
+3. Deep in Your World 04:19
+4. Some More Sin on My Burden 04:26
+5. Shadows and Cancer 04:44
+6. Bring Us Your Infected 05:12
+7. The Option and The Poison 04:36
+8. Sealed with a Fist 03:51
+9. I've Only Got Knives for You 06:14

+Kai Jaakkola - Vocals
+Mikael Sandorf - Guitars
+Oskar Karlsson - Drums
+Antti Lindholm - Guitars
+Matte Jornil - Bass

+### "Where the Tree Stands Dead" 2014, Melodic Death Metal

+1. To the Pigs  03:15
+2. Farewell  04:16
+3. I Can Kill You  04:12
+4. Where the Tree Stands Dead  03:32
+5. We the Freaks  04:09
+6. Endgame  04:04
+7. Hate for Your God  04:32
+8. The Charade  03:45
+9. Burn Your Ghosts  03:44
+10. Travesty  03:45
+11. We Bleed  03:49

+Mikael Sandorf - Guitars
+Jonatan Storm - Bass
+Fredrik Andersson - Drums
+Ronny Edlund - Guitars
+Magnus Klavborn - Vocals

 ## Отношения с другими группами